Building open source does not pay much. Running SaaS is still complicated. We have a better way to let you make money from your hobby.

 So you have an idea for an actor or you already have code that you think could become an actor?
 Here are some suggested next steps:

-Currently, actors are best developed in Apify SDK for Node.js.
-We’re working on adding support for Python and other languages.
+Currently, actors are best developed in Apify SDK for Node.js, but we also offer support for Python and other languages.
 In order to support more flexible use cases, we’ll keep introducing new payment models for actors.
-A lot more is coming soon, so stay tuned.
+A lot more is coming, so stay tuned.